 8. I don’t have enough money to pay a lawyer, but I can file bankruptcy myself.

+The last of the bankruptcy myths involves legal counsel.
 Bankruptcy is a complicated legal process.
 Your petition can be thrown out for even simple mistakes made on your filing.
 “I think it would be silly for a person to go down the path of bankruptcy without hiring an attorney,” Phelan said.
 The success rates for filing with and without an attorney tell a pretty clear story.
 For Chapter 7, people who represented themselves were successful 66.7% of the time versus a 96.2% success rate if they used a lawyer.
 For Chapter 13, people who didn’t use a lawyer were successful just 2.3% of the time verus a 41.5% success rate with a lawyer.